 It’s like streering a ship.
-Sure the wind can just take you whereever if you let it (normally into a rock formation), but if you take control of your ship there is no stopping you.
-Want a great life?
-Work at building one.
+Sure the wind can just take you where ever if you let it – and that’s normally into a rock formation, but if you take control of your ship and start doing the steering yourself there’s not telling what adventure you may find.

 BONUS: It does not matter where you’re coming from, all that matters is where you’re going.

 You’re doing your best.
 You’re only human.
 Don’t beat yourself up too much.
 Life is pretty difficult for all of us at varying times.
 When things are going well, do more of what works.
 When things are in crisis mode survive and then thrive.

 You don’t need expensive courses.
 Books have tremendous value and these are my 4 essentials for any young man.

 12 Rules For Life – I read a book a month, but Dr Jordan Peterson is a highly verbal person and the audio version of his book is simply outstanding.